ospa1/Music-Player/README.md

 the second is the audio client that binds to the service and can play, pause, stop, and choose music or audio files.

 Pros:

-the clip server can be bound to multiple apps audio will continnue playing even if the phone is not in the foreground or is locked
+the clip server can be bound to multiple apps. audio will continnue playing even if the phone is not in the foreground or is locked.

 Cons:

 have to manually add music to the service. selecting music should be a scrollable list.